huggingface/blog/deploy-tfserving-kubernetes.md

 for autoscaling.
 The following thread aptly summarizes what it means (taken from [<u>here</u>](https://stackoverflow.com/a/42530520/7636462)):

-> The CPU utilization is the average CPU usage of all pods in a deployment across the last minute divided by the requested CPU of this deployment.
-If the mean of the pods' CPU utilization is higher than the target you defined, your replicas will be adjusted.
+> The CPU utilization is the average CPU usage of all Pods in a deployment across the last minute divided by the requested CPU of this deployment.
+If the mean of the Pods' CPU utilization is higher than the target you defined, your replicas will be adjusted.

 Recall specifying `resources` in the deployment manifest.
 By